Quilted/Drush-Git/README.md

 =================

 * Add more graceful endings if a requirement such as drush or git isn't available

 * Create a Zen subtheme
+* Pull out PHP primary menu snippet: https://github.com/Quilted/beyondcoal/commit/b2fb51abf45a63aac467a896dfacb6c33532d7a7#commitcomment-623174
 * Test zenophile for creating Zen subtheme as in https://github.com/amitaibu/zen_ninesixty/tree/7.x-1.x-dev

-* Create initial general feature (e.g. includes all permissions and default strongarm variables)
-* Pull out PHP primary menu snippet: https://github.com/Quilted/beyondcoal/commit/b2fb51abf45a63aac467a896dfacb6c33532d7a7#commitcomment-623174
 * Add hyphenation to CSS
 <pre>
   p {